The Divorce Process: An all-inclusive roadmap to success

 What type of child will you have raised by then?
 What do you want your child to say about growing up with separated parents if you were to ask your child in the future when he or she is an adult

 We call this very important process goal planning.

 In custody cases, it’s easy to say you “50/50” custody or “every other weekend with dad”, but social science tells us this sort of positional thinking is actually detrimental to us getting a resolution.
 After all, why dig your heels into the ground (your position) before explaining why such a position matters.
 So consider:

 Likewise in Financial cases, you could come out and take a position that you want XX amount of alimony for YY years.
 Or that you want to keep the house.
 Period.
-But again, taking these positions at the onset are problematic, and a better plan is to identify:
+But again, taking these positions at the onset is problematic, and a better plan is to identify: